uswds/uswds/docs/pages/getting-started/designers.md

 layout: styleguide
 title: For designers
 category: Getting started
+lead: While many programs maintain their own unique brand identities, the Standards offer a common visual style that you can flexibly apply to a range of government digital platforms.
+Our visual style offers a clean, modern aesthetic that meets high standards of visual accessibility while promoting credibility, trust, and warmth in the design.
 ---

-While many programs maintain their own unique brand identities, the Standards offer a common visual style that you can flexibly apply to a range of government digital platforms.
-Our visual style offers a clean, modern aesthetic that meets high standards of visual accessibility while promoting credibility, trust, and warmth in the design.

 We expect many teams will need to customize this guide, but we encourage you to incorporate as much consistency in look, feel, and usability as you can.